kraeuterk/DRP-ABM/Tumor-Microenvironment-README.md

 # WHAT IS IT?

-This is an agent-based model of a generalized tumor mircoenvironment (TME) in 2D.
+This is an agent-based model of a generalized tumor mircoenvironment (TME) in 2D developed using NetLogo software.

 # HOW IT WORKS